Cineplex (TSE:CGX) Cut to Sector Perform at National Bank Financial

-National Bank Financial cut shares of Cineplex (TSE:CGX) from an outperform rating to a sector perform rating in a research note released on Monday, BayStreet.CA reports.
-National Bank Financial currently has C$8.00 price objective on the stock, down from their previous price objective of C$12.50.
-National Bank Financial also issued estimates for Cineplex’s FY2020 earnings at ($6.69) EPS and FY2021 earnings at ($0.75) EPS.
+National Bank Financial lowered shares of Cineplex (TSE:CGX) from an outperform rating to a sector perform rating in a report published on Sunday morning, BayStreet.CA reports.
+They currently have C$8.00 price target on the stock, down from their prior price target of C$12.50.

-Several other equities analysts have also recently issued reports on CGX.
-CIBC decreased their price target on Cineplex from C$14.00 to C$10.00 in a report on Monday, August 17th.
-Scotiabank raised their target price on Cineplex from C$13.00 to C$14.00 in a report on Thursday, July 16th.
-Canaccord Genuity cut Cineplex from a hold rating to a sell rating and reduced their target price for the stock from C$8.00 to C$7.00 in a report on Friday, October 2nd.
-TD Securities reduced their target price on Cineplex from C$10.50 to C$9.00 and set a hold rating on the stock in a report on Tuesday, September 29th.
-Finally, BMO Capital Markets reduced their target price on Cineplex from C$34.00 to C$15.00 in a report on Monday, June 15th.
-Two analysts have rated the stock with a sell rating and four have given a hold rating to the company.
-The company has a consensus rating of Hold and a consensus target price of C$7.71.
+A number of other research firms also recently weighed in on CGX.
+TD Securities decreased their target price on Cineplex from C$10.50 to C$9.00 and set a hold rating on the stock in a research report on Tuesday, September 29th.
+CIBC decreased their price objective on Cineplex from C$10.00 to C$6.00 in a report on Tuesday, October 6th.
+Canaccord Genuity lowered Cineplex from a hold rating to a sell rating and cut their target price for the company from C$8.00 to C$7.00 in a research note on Friday, October 2nd.
+Scotiabank decreased their price target on shares of Cineplex from C$14.00 to C$11.00 in a research note on Wednesday, October 7th.
+Finally, BMO Capital Markets lowered shares of Cineplex from a market perform rating to an underperform rating and lowered their price target for the company from C$12.00 to C$6.00 in a report on Monday, October 5th.
+Two analysts have rated the stock with a sell rating and four have assigned a hold rating to the company.
+The stock presently has an average rating of Hold and a consensus target price of C$7.71.

-In other Cineplex news, Director Phyllis Yaffe purchased 2,800 shares of the company’s stock in a transaction dated Friday, September 4th.
-The shares were bought at an average price of C$9.63 per share, with a total value of C$26,964.00.
-Following the completion of the transaction, the director now directly owns 25,000 shares in the company, valued at approximately C$240,750.
+In other news, Director Phyllis Yaffe bought 2,800 shares of the company’s stock in a transaction that occurred on Friday, September 4th.
+The stock was acquired at an average price of C$9.63 per share, for a total transaction of C$26,964.00.
+Following the transaction, the director now directly owns 25,000 shares of the company’s stock, valued at approximately C$240,750.

 About Cineplex